jes/scamp-cpu/ISA.md

     [opcode] [jump target]

     1. ALU=X-1 EO XI    load X-1 into X
-    2. PO MI
+    2. PO MI            load address from PC (jump target)
-    3. JGT JLZ
+    3. RO JGT JLZ P+    jump to address from RAM if X-1 != 0, else inc PC

 Add 2 consecutive numbers together from an immediate address operand and store it in a 2nd immediate address operand: